ericknpeixoto/nytimes-topstories/README.md

 - Daily Trending Topics: a simple count of the stories for each topic and day
 - Last Month Top Authors: a count of how many stories each author had in the main page in the last 30 days.
 - Weekly Trending Persons: a count of how many times each public figure is mentioned in the stories each week
+- Last Month Trendings Organizations: a count of how many stories each organizations (enterprises, political parties etc) had in the main page in the last 30 day

 Since the Stories's topics,authors and persons are a array-like information, I had to explode it to identify cases where, for an example, an author has worked alonged with others, and so I've counted it as a story for each one of them.

-In the coming updates, I aim to add other 2 tables:

-- Trending organizations (Daily or Weekly)

-Also, I shall refactor the code so the gold layer ingestions keeps a pattern with the other layers.
+In the coming updates, the code will be refactored the gold layer ingestions keeps a pattern with the other layers.

 #### 1.2 Databricks Workflows